drcandacemakedamoore/cleanX/paper/paper.md

 parameters.
 This work includes open code originally built to help with automatic chest X-ray dataset exploratory data analysis and data cleaning.
 It was expanded to include functions for DICOM processing, and image data normalization and augmentations.
-Some of the functions can be used to clean up a dataset of any two dimensional images.
+The majority of the functions can be used to clean up a dataset of any two dimensional images, the software has generalizability.
 Several algorithms for identifying out of domain data in a large dataset of chest-X rays facilitated by the functions in this code library.

 # Acknowledgements

-We acknowledge many contributions from Eliane Birba (delwende) and Oleg Sivokon (wvxvw) during the testing and documentation of the code related to this project.
+We acknowledge important contributions from Eliane Birba (delwende) and Oleg Sivokon (wvxvw) during the testing and documentation of the code related to this project.
 We did not receive any financial support for this project.